fzldn/ecommerce-parser/README.md

 ### Code Standard Fixer

-Run command below for fixing your coding standard automatically. if it can't go auto fix, you must fix the remaining issue manually.
+Run command below for fixing your coding standard automatically.

 ```
 vendor/bin/phpcbf
 ```

+if some files can't go auto fix, you have to fix manually.